-- 2.1 Petitions submitted to the Council must be about matters for which the Council has a responsibility of which affect the Borough of Surrey Heath. - 2.12.2 Petitions submitted to the Council must include - 2.1.12.2.1 a clear and concise statement covering the subject of the petition, state what action the petitioners wish the Council to take, - 2.1.22.2.2 the name and address and signature of people in support of the petition, and - 2.1.32.2.3 the name, address and contact details of the petition organiser.
+- 2.1 Petitions submitted to the Council must be about matters for which the Council has a responsibility or which affect the Borough of Surrey Heath. - 2.2 Petitions submitted to the Council must include - 2.2.1 a clear and concise statement covering the subject of the petition, state what action the petitioners wish the Council to take, - 2.2.2 the name and address and signature of people in support of the petition, and - 2.2.3 the name, address and contact details of the petition organiser.
 (If the petition does not identify a petition organiser, the Council will contact signatories to agree who should act as the organiser).

-- 2.22.3 Petitions which are considered by the Council's Monitoring Officer to be vexatious, abusive or otherwise inappropriate will not be accepted. - 2.32.4 Petitions submitted in the pre-election period immediately before an election or referendum may be dealt with differently.
-The reasons for this, and possible revised timescales, will be explained. - 2.42.5 If a petition does not follow the guidelines set out above, the Council may decide not to do anything further with it.
+- 2.3 Petitions which are considered by the Council's Monitoring Officer to be vexatious, abusive or otherwise inappropriate will not be accepted. - 2.4 Petitions submitted in the pre-election period may be dealt with differently.
+The reasons for this, and possible revised timescales, will be explained. - 2.5 If a petition does not follow the guidelines set out above, the Council may decide not to do anything further with it.
 In this instance the petitioner will be informed of the reasons for this decision.